upgradeya/upgradeya-redmine/README.md

 - [Docker](http://docs.docker.com/installation/#installation)
 - [Fig](http://orchardup.github.io/fig/install.html)

+## Quick Start

+The first time this project is started you should use the `initialize_redmine.sh` script.
+For all subsequent runs you should just use fig, `fig up -d`.

-## Build and run
+## Running and stoping containers

-To build and run the environment all that needs to be done is `fig up -d` at the root of the project.
+After running `initialize_redmine.sh` your Redmine instance should be running.
+If you want to top the containers then run `fig stop`.
+If you want to start it up again, use `fig up -d`.

 ## Configuration

-For the initial Redmine configuration, the initialize_redmine.sh script should be used.
+For the initial Redmine configuration, the `initialize_redmine.sh` script should be used.
 For documentation purposes the initial configuration is described in the Manual Configuration section.

 ### Automatic Configuration